South Africa: Official and widely spoken languages

 Historical Evolution from Colonialism to Modern Multilingualism

 Colonial powers introduced Dutch and English, which became dominant during the 19th and 20th centuries.
 However, indigenous tongues like Zulu and Xhosa remained vital symbols of cultural pride.
-The apartheid era enforced language policies that marginalized many groups, but the post-1996 constitution recognized 11 official languages, ensuring representation for all communities2.
+The apartheid era enforced language policies that marginalized many groups, but the post-1996 constitution recognized 11 official languages, ensuring representation for all communities.

 How Language Shapes Identity and Culture